tlawrence3/Tasmanian-Devil/README.md

 This installation will only work with Python 2.7 or Python 3.6.
 We highly recommend using a conda environment, as this will manage the pip versions better than a virtual environment when running setup.py.

-To install COBRA, need to do the following first if you have a Linux machine (Ubuntu 14.04 tested):
+To install COBRA, need to do the following first:
 * For Linux:
 	* sudo apt-get install swig
 	* For pythhon 2.7: